PabloBotin/IndependentStudy/mkdocs/docs/index.md

-# INSolver: Incompressible Navier-Stokes Solver
+# Solving the Incompressible Navier-Stokes Equations

-Welcome to the documentation for INSolver, a Python-based solver for the incompressible Navier-Stokes equations.
+An Educational Exploration of Methods, Algorithms, and Boundary Conditions.

+ADD ABSTRACT HERE (INCLUDE ACKNOWLEDGMENTS).

 ---